 How will the balance between the themes and institutions be achieved?

-The overriding goal of the DTP is to recruit excellent students.
+The overriding goal of the DTP is to recruit students with excellent potential and motivation.
 There are no internal quotas and alignment with the research themes should not preclude an excellent project proposal, particularly one which will provide outstanding training in one or more of the vulnerable skills areas.
 That said, the DTP seeks to recruit students in approximately equal numbers to the three research themes.

 The final allocation decisions will focus on the quality of the applicants but also consider: